orangkucing/jtag2updi/README.md

 **PCHV Mode:**

 Power Cycle High Voltage mode (PCHV) will initiate a power cycle and HV pulse at the start of the programming sequence.
 At the end of the sequence, a second power cycle will occur which causes any new fuse setting to take effect.
 The power cycle OFF duration has been set to 10ms.
-This mode would be used when the UPDI/Reset pin is configured as GPIO.
+This mode would be used when the UPDI/Reset pin is configured as Reset or GPIO.

 **Firmware Status:**